Skip to product menu

 Float or slack is the acceptable amount of delay that a task can accommodate before it can threaten to jeopardize the project schedule.

-How to determine a critical path in a project
+How to find the critical path of a project

 Organize project activities